“Maude Barlow is one of our planet’s greatest water defenders.” — Naomi Klein, bestselling author of This Changes Everything and The Shock Doctrine

-Maude Barlow is the author of 17 books, including the bestselling Blue Water trilogy.
-She is the chair of the Council of Canadians and of the Washington-based Food and Water Watch.
-She is also a board member of the International Forum on Globalization and a councillor with the World Future Council.
+Maude Barlow is the international bestselling author of 19 books, including the bestselling Blue Water trilogy.
+She is the honorary chair of the Council of Canadians and of the Washington-based Food and Water Watch.
+She is on the executive committee of the Global Alliance for the Rights of Nature and a councillor with the World Future Council.
 In 2008–09, she served as senior advisor on water to the 63rd president of the UN General Assembly and was a leader in the campaign to have water recognized as a human right by the UN.
+In 2005, she won the prestigious Right Livelihood Award, the “alternative Nobel.”
 She lives in Ottawa, Ontario.

 Published: September 2019